 For read out the ECU data memory proceed as follows:

-Step Procedure 1 Decoding unit (Dongle) with data cable ECU to connect to computer.
+Step Procedure 1 Connect the decoding unit (Dongle) with ECU data cable to the computer.
 2 Select the menu item BUDS in the maintenance software and print out the report.